Voiced By: Banjo Ginga (JP), Herman López (LA Spanish)

 - The Lost Lenore: To Ikki in the Anime.

-- The Medic: He cares for Ikki after training sessions by sneaking in the dungeon where he was resting.
+- The Medic: She cares for Ikki after training sessions by sneaking in the dungeon where he was resting.

-- Morality Pet: she and the Saint are this for Ikki.
+- Morality Pet: She and the Saints are this for Ikki.

 - Offing the Offspring: Anime-only.

-- One True Love: Ikki doesn't show it much, if at all, but considering that Ikki was willing to kill a perfect illusion of his own beloved younger brother, and still admits to Kassa that had he searched his mind more thoroughly and found Esmeralda earlier, he would have fallen for his trap, then hell yes she's this.
+- One True Love: Ikki doesn't show it much, if at all, but considering that Ikki was willing to kill a perfect illusion of his own beloved younger brother, and still admits to Casa that had he searched his mind more thoroughly and found Esmeralda earlier, he would have fallen for his trap, then hell, yes she's this.